Redbu11dev/UnitPlates-wotlk/README.md

 - unit auras are still experimental
 - rewrite unit id acquisition code
-- configuration options (but the goal is to not to have many configuration options)
+- more configuration options (but the goal is to not to have many configuration options)

 ----------------------------------------------------------------------